strimzi/proposals/06x-new-kafka-roller.md

 11. Restart the nodes from the returned batch in parallel:
    - If `numRestartAttempts` of a node is larger than `maxRestartAttempts`, throw `MaxRestartsExceededException`.
    - Otherwise, restart each node and transition its state to `RESTARTED` and increment its `numRestartAttempts`.
-   - After restarting all the nodes in the batch, wait for their states to become `SERVING` until the configured `postOperationalTimeoutMs` is reached.
+   - After restarting all the nodes in the batch, wait for their states to become `SERVING` until the configured `postOperationTimeoutMs` is reached.
    - If the timeout is reached, throw `TimeoutException`.
 If a node's `numRetries` is greater than or equal to `maxRetries`.
 Otherwise increment their `numRetries` and repeat from step 2.
    - After all the nodes are in `SERVING` state, trigger preferred leader elections via Admin client.
-Wait for their states to become `LEADING_ALL_PREFERRED` until the configured `postOperationalTimeoutMs` is reached.
+Wait for their states to become `LEADING_ALL_PREFERRED` until the configured `postOperationTimeoutMs` is reached.
 If the timeout is reached, log a `WARN` message.

 12. If there are no exceptions thrown at this point, the reconciliation completes successfully.
 If there were `UnrestartableNodesException`, `TimeoutException`, `MaxRestartsExceededException` or any other unexpected exceptions throws, the reconciliation fails.